dupgit/cloud-image-download/docs/architecture.md

 ### Component description

+- **Checksums** (`checksums.rs`) provides a structure and functions to deal with different checksums (for now only SHA256 and SHA512)
-- **Command line interface**: All options that a user can provide from the command line.
+- **Command line interface** (`cli.rs`) defines all options that a user can use from the command line.
-- **Settings reader and aggregator**: Reads configuration file and gives a structure that aggregates all settings from command line, configuration file, environment variable.
-Uses config crate.
+- **Settings reader and aggregator** (`settings.rs`) Reads configuration file and gives a structure that aggregates all settings from command line, configuration file, environment variable.
-- **Image list**: manages images (name, date and checksum) and list of images.
-- **Image history**: manages a structure with the history of all files that were previously successfully downloaded.
+- **Image history** (`image_history.rs`) manages a structure with the history of all files that were previously successfully downloaded.
 Loads and saves image history from an sqlite DB.
-Uses crate rusqlite.
-- **Website qualifier**: guess from what type of website we need to download the image from to be able to get the checksum file.
-- **Image list creator**: Creates a list of all images that are available to download.
-- **Image list filtering**: Filters the list of images based on criteria.
-  Default criteria is that the file hasn't already been downloaded.
-This may be changed upon with command line parameters.
-- **File downloader**:
-  Downloads effectively all the images that needs to be downloaded.
+- **File downloader** (`download.rs`) downloads the images, provides a summary of what has been downloaded or not and verifies downloaded files.
+Images can be saved with a "normalized" filename.
 Uses crate trauma.
-- **File checksum verifier**:
-  Downloads the checskum files and verifies it.
-Uses crate sha2.
+- **Image manager** (`cloud_image.rs`) manages cloud images that are to be found (from the websites), downloaded and verified
+- **Website manager** (`website.rs`) with the settings loaded, uses httpdirectory crate to get the latest images to be downloaded from a website.
+Multiples latest images can be downloaded from one website (ie: x86_64 and aarch64 images for instance)

+- **The program itself** (`cid.rs`) glues everything to enable downloading only latest verified images to a destination path.

 ## Component overview